dox-op/ai-persistency-layer/README.md

 ## FAQ

 **What are the "anti-drift scripts"?**
-When you run the CLI with `--write-config`, it generates two scripts under `scripts/ai/`:
+Every run regenerates two scripts under `scripts/ai/`:
 - `check-stale.ts` reads `.persistency-meta.json` and exits with a non-zero code if the layer breaches the default freshness SLO (7 days or 200 commits).
 It is designed for CI or scheduled tasks.
-- `refresh-layer.ts` re-runs the bootstrap (`ai-persistency-layer --yes ...`), allowing you to schedule periodic regenerations or respond to drift alerts.
+- `refresh-layer.ts` re-runs the bootstrap (`ai-persistency-layer ...`), allowing you to schedule periodic regenerations or respond to drift alerts.

 **Where do I store the settings that keep the layer idempotent?**
 The bootstrap creates `persistency.config.env` at the root of the layer.
 It captures the project name, reference paths, agent command, and the relative paths for the three domains.
 Extend it with your own variables or orchestration scripts if needed; the CLI regenerates or updates it on every run while keeping the configuration within the layer.
-> If you skip `--ai-cmd`, the CLI searches the current `PATH` for the usual binary names (e.g. `codex`, `claude`, `gemini`).
-Specify a full path only when the executable lives elsewhere.
+> If you omit `--ai-cmd`, the CLI records the agent name (e.g. `codex`, `claude`, `gemini`) as the command.
+Edit `persistency.config.env` if your binary uses a different name or path.